netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-anthos.md

 ## Expose Netscaler CPX as a service of type `LoadBalancer` in Anthos GKE on-prem

 In this deployment, Netscaler VPX or MPX is deployed outside the cluster at Tier-1 and Netscaler CPX at Tier-2 inside the Anthos cluster similar to a dual-tier deployment.
 However instead of using Ingress, the Netscaler CPX is exposed using the Kubernetes service of type `LoadBalancer`.
-The Citrix ingress controller automates the process of configuring the IP address provided in the `LoadBalancerIP` field of the service specification.
+The Netscaler ingress controller automates the process of configuring the IP address provided in the `LoadBalancerIP` field of the service specification.

 **Prerequisites**